The original owner of the farm Doornkraal, on which Riversdale was established, was Hermanus Egbertus Steyn, great-great grandfather of the current

 During the 1920's and 1930's Annie Steyn (nee Cronje), grandmother of the current owner of De Doornkraal Wine Estate and Boutique Hotel, operated a boarding house on the premises.
 One of her boarders was reverend Ben Marais (later professor) who together with Dr Beyers Naude opposed the NG church's support of apartheid.
 It is ironic that Annie Steyn's cousin, Professor Geoffrey Cronje, became Dr H F Verwoerd's mentor two decades later.

-The thatched homestead located at Langstraat 8, built between 1746 and 1770, is the original homestead of the farm Doornkraal, and now the main dwelling of the De Doornkraal Boutique Hotel.
+The thatched homestead located at Langstraat 8, built between 1746 and 1770, is the original homestead of the farm Doornkraal,

 The old Cape Dutch home located at Langstraat 6 (built circa 1845) also forms part of the De Doornkraal Boutique Hotel.